 The story so far

 We've kept a monthly blog of updates, but have also written a monthly email to our supporters and friends.
-Here's an archive of those emails, in reverse chronological order.
+Here's an archive of the 10 most recent emails, in reverse chronological order.